Danielos15/TestRepo/README.TXT.txt

 Testing this
 New line
-Şetta şarf líka ağ koma
+Ãetta Ã¾arf lÃ­ka aÃ° koma
 Added new line in linux
+Almar